luizbgomide/sovereign/spells.md

 # Spells

 High Mages, Necromancers, and Elementalists are capable of casting spells.
-NPC wizards may also have access to spellcasting, though NPCs seldom have classes as PCs do.
+NPC wizards may also have access to spellcasting, though NPCs seldom have classes.

 ## Spells and Arts